Home > Ingram Scholarship Program

 Application and Selection

-- To be considered for the Ingram Scholarship Program, we encourage applicants to apply via the online application.
-Applicants may also download a paper version of the application.
-Finally, you may request a paper version of the application be sent to you via email by calling the Office of Student Financial Aid and Undergraduate Scholarships at (615) 322-3591.
-Ingram Scholarship Program applications for prospective freshmen must be postmarked or submitted electronically by December 1, 2013.
+- To be considered for the Ingram Scholarship Program, applicants apply via MyAppVU after submitting admission application.
+Ingram Scholarship Program applications for prospective freshmen must be submitted electronically by December 1, 2014.

 Ingram Scholars are selected on the basis of commitment to community service, strength of personal character, and leadership potential.
 In evaluating candidates, the selection committee reviews scholarship application essays, service records, and two letters of recommendation.
 Ingram Scholar Finalists are also required to interview on campus with the selection committee.